wujenny15/Hashnode-Blogs/cl5ex1iol05xdnunvg5kshplc.md

 ### Compare Azure Front Door with Azure Traffic Manger and Azure APP gateway

 It has similar routing methods like Azure traffic manger and it has URL path based routing, in addtion to these two, it also has a SSL offloading.
+Azure Front Door supports rate limiting.
+The Azure Web Application Firewall (WAF) rate limit rule for Azure Front Door controls the number of requests allowed from clients during a one-minute duration.

 ---
 ## Azure Traffic Manager